-There are three parts to a natural or cultured pearl's color.
+There are three parts to a natural or cultured pearl’s color.
 They are Bodycolor, Overtones, and Orient.
-The Bodycolor is the main color of the pearl overall.
+The Bodycolor is the primary color of the pearl overall.
 The Overtone is the translucent color that lies on the surface.
 The Orient is the iridescent shimmer that shows a rainbow color effect and lies just beneath the surface of the pearl.
 All pearls show Bodycolor, but only some show Overtone, Orient, or both.

 The Surface Condition of a Pearl